 Frankly, no one knows exactly how many people trafficking affects.
 One commonly cited statistic comes from the International Labor Organization: as of 2012, the ILO estimated that more than 5 million children — both boys and girls under 17 years of age — have been victims of forced labor worldwide over a 10-year period from 2002 through 2011.
 (The ILO estimates that during those 10 years 20.9 million people, including adults and children, “are victims of forced labour globally, trapped in jobs into which they were coerced or deceived and which they cannot leave.”)
 The ILO reports that these estimates are the result of improved rigor from its previous study, released in 2005.
 But these are still estimates – not facts.
 Trafficking is an illegal underground issue; it is incredibly complex and underreported.
 For these reasons, it difficult to measure, though more research is desperately needed.
 We know the problem is real.
 We know the problem is big.
 And behind every disputable estimate is a real person that cannot be dismissed.

 It is with humility over the past few years that we at Love146 have looked more closely at the problem of outdated or questionable estimates being presented as hard facts.
 Misuse of statistics discredits the modern-day abolition movement and doesn’t truly equip people to address trafficking in their own communities.

-No. Love146 is an international human rights organization, serving people regardless of and does not discriminate on the basis of race, ethnicity, national origin, religion, political preference, sex, gender, sexual orientation, and disability.
+No. Love146 is an international human rights organization, serving people regardless of faith, and does not discriminate on the basis of race, ethnicity, national origin, religion, political preference, sex, gender, sexual orientation, and disability.
 Love146 believes partnerships across religious, political, social, and cultural boundaries are vital in working toward ending child trafficking and exploitation.